balazsbotond/urlcat/README.md

 ### Usage with Node

-Node 10 and above are officially supported.
+Node 14 and above are officially supported, though you may have luck using it with an earlier Node version.
-Since the code uses the `URL` and `URLSearchParams` classes internally, which aren't available below v10, we cannot support those versions.
+Since the code uses the `URL` and `URLSearchParams` classes internally, which aren't available below Node v10, the library is known not to work with those versions.

 To build full URLs (most common use case):